What Causes Circuit Breakers To Trip?

 Overloads are a common reason for circuit breakers to keep tripping.
 They happen when you put a greater electrical demand on a particular circuit than it's capable of producing, or if you have too many light fixtures or appliances going simultaneously.
 The excess demand will cause the circuit to overheat, which will then put at risk all the electrical appliances that are connected to that circuit.

 The circuit breaker is designed for a certain capacity, which matches how much load the wires in a particular circuit can carry.
 For example, if you run a dishwasher and a tumble dryer on the same circuit, you're going to be drawing more than 20 amps of current.
-If the circuit is only designed to carry 15 amps it’ll be overloaded.
+If the circuit is only designed to carry 15 amps, it'll be overloaded.
 The circuit breaker will trip so that the wires don't heat up excessively, and your appliances don't get fried circuits or catch fire.

 If your circuit breaker is regularly tripping out, this indicates that you are demanding too much power from the circuit.
 In this case, you need to redistribute your appliances and devices onto different circuits, or even upgrade your system if it just doesn't have enough circuits for modern demands.